-Multiple myeloma represents less than 2 percent of all cancers in the United States, and while its cause is currently unknown, OSUCC – James scientists are studying how to prevent this cancer.
+Multiple myeloma represents less than two percent of all cancers in the United States, and while its cause is currently unknown, the OSUCCC – James scientists are studying how to prevent this cancer.

 Our expert researchers continually focus on ways to prevent, diagnose, treat and cure blood cancers.
-In fact, the OSUCCC – James is consistently paving the way in leading-edge therapies and discoveries, leading to even more highly targeted care and treatment.
+In fact, the OSUCCC – James is consistently paving the way in leading-edge therapies and discoveries, resulting in even more highly targeted care and treatment.

 Couple that with world-renowned diagnostic experts and the most advanced diagnostic techniques to enable physicians to detect multiple myeloma as early as possible, and patients are experiencing improved outcomes, faster responses to treatment and fewer side effects.